On this page:

 Heritage Victoria can put an interim protection order on a place or object which is under threat.

+Interim protection orders are used very rarely.
 Heritage Victoria will only make an interim protection order if:

-- there is an immediate or imminent threat to the place or object
+- there is an immediate or imminent threat to the place or object.

 An interim protection order means: